You want to have your garden house overgrown and know which climbing plants are particularly suitable? Then you are absolutely right here!

 The blue-green rain is also found in many gardens because it is flowery, healthy and fast growing is.
 So fast that it can become very heavy, so ideally the climbing aid is firmly attached to the wooden wall of your garden shed.

-Each climbing plant has its own requirements.
-So when making your choice, also take into account location factors such as sun, wind and water and generally the Plant needs.
-Use climbing aids so that ivy, climbing roses and the like don't have such a hard time and grow where you want them to.
-To avoid damaging the wall of your garden shed, you should also avoid aggressive climbing plants such as knotweed.
+Use climbing aids so that ivy, dog rose and the like don't have such a hard time growing where you want them to.
+To avoid damaging the wall of your garden shed, you should also It is better to avoid aggressive climbing plants such as knotweed.

 I hope this article helps you green your garden shed.
 Do you have any questions, suggestions or further tips?
 Then I look forward to your comments.